KevinDayve/KevinDayve.github.io/index.md

 J(\theta) = \int \pi_\theta(\tau) R(\tau) \, d\tau.
 $$

-This integral is just a fancy way of saying "we need to account for *every possible future*," and that's computationally tedious.
+This integral is just a way of saying "we need to account for *every possible future*," and that's computationally tedious.
 We need a trick.

 ---

 ### Mathematical Foundations: Understanding Expectations

-Before we dive into the solution, let's establish the mathematical foundation that will be crucial for understanding the trick.
+Before we dive into the solution, let's establish certain mathematical foundations that will come in handy.

 **Definition of Expectation**: For a continuous random variable $X$ with probability density function $f(x)$, the expectation of some function $g(X)$ is defined as: